Come Wake Me Up

 "Come Wake Me Up" is a song recorded by American country music group Rascal Flatts.
 It was released in May 2012 as the second single from their eighth studio album, Changed.
 The song was written by Johan Fransson, Tim Larsson, Tobias Lundgren and Sean McConnell.
 On November 7, a duet version with Swedish country/pop female singer, Jill Johnson was released on Johnson's album, A Woman Can Change Her Mind.
 The duet version was also released as a digital download internationally on November 16, 2012.

 "Come Wake Me Up" debuted at number 59 on the U.S. Billboard Hot Country Songs chart for the week of June 2, 2012.
 It also debuted at number 98 on the U.S. Billboard Hot 100 chart for the week of August 11, 2012.
 It also debuted at number 99 on the Canadian Hot 100 chart for the week of October 6, 2012.

 Content

 "Come Wake Me Up" is about a man who has broken up with his lover.
 Affected by the emotions, he wishes that he were dreaming and asks that she awaken him.

 The song has a 6/8 time signature with an approximate tempo of 52 dotted quarter notes per minute.
-It is set in the key of E major with a main chord pattern of EM7-Cm7-EM7-Cm7-A-B-Gm-Cm7-B on the verses.
+It is set in the key of E major with a main chord pattern of E^{M7}–Cm^{7}–E^{M7}–Cm^{7}–A–B–Gm–Cm^{7}–B on the verses.